 Digitization has made it possible for libraries, archives, historical societies, museums and individuals to easily share their collections with the world.
 Researchers today have unprecedented access to images of primary source materials with descriptive metadata that, in the pre-digital age, were available only to those who could visit a collection in person.

 There are many different types of digital collections online, both freely available on the web, and via subscription databases available through libraries.
-These include:

-Digitized books and serials on the Web in the Internet Archive, Making of America (Cornell), Making of America (Michigan), Google Books, Hathi Trust, and other digital repositories.
 Some sites, such as the Marxists Internet Archive, AMDOCS Documents for the Study of American History, and the Avalon Project: Documents in Law, History and Diplomacy, provide transcriptions of documents.

-One-of-a-kind resources like the Trans-Atlantic Slave Trade Database, a fully searchable database containing a wealth of information on the voyages, the captives, and the places from which slave ships sailed and landed.
+Like the Trans-Atlantic Slave Trade Database, a fully searchable database containing a wealth of information on the voyages, the captives, and the places from which slave ships sailed and landed.
 It contains maps, a timeline, images, and essays that place the data in context.
 There are reams of statistics in tables, timelines, and maps, and researchers can search the data and create custom xy graphs, bar graphs, and pie-charts.
 This online database and the accompanying printed Atlas of the Transatlantic Slave Trade are the "culmination of several decades of independent and collaborative research."

 One category of digitized texts on the web is early printed books.
 The German blog Archivalia maintains a comprehensive list of digital libraries of Pre-1800 Printed Books in Western Languages.